 But I will stress again, it's easy to point out things to change after the fact.
 Sometimes the most obvious eludes us until after we have finished the logo and design and presented it to the client.
 So this is hopefully just viewed as constructive feedback. :)

-Tags: At Issue Journal, doctor who, logo design, logos, uk space agency
+At Issue Journal client doctor who Logo logo design uk space agency